marifdemirtas/pfp-ebooks/_sources/plan2.rst

 ====================================

 .. clickablearea:: umich_plan2_click
     :question: If you wanted to get a soup from the MDen homepage, which part(s) of the code below would you change?
+Click on those parts of the code.
     :iscode:
     :feedback: Check out the plan outline above to identify the slot.